anaramirli/anaramirli.github.io/_posts/2019-10-26-the-role-of-ai-in-future.md

 categories: [AI]
 ---

-My insights on how the future technology will be shaped by the needs of AI and the changes it brings.
+My insights on how the future technology will

 [![new york times](/images/1928.jpg)](https://twitter.com/fchollet/status/1130197913110319104)<br>
 [Now do you remember 1929?](https://twitter.com/fchollet/status/1130197913110319104)<br>